 In Person Shows usually open for viewing a few days PRIOR to the Opening Reception, which is normally held on the First Tuesday of the Month – as part of the Mill Valley First Tuesday Artwalk.

 Jurors are usually Gallery owners or noted Artists with some experience in jurying shows.
 Some shows are curated by members of the Exhibition Committee, including the Annual Members’ Show.

 Jurors are selected by the Staff, in consultation with the O’Hanlon Exhibition Committee.

 Is there a size limit for art?

-We do not currently have a size limit.
 The Gallery walls are quite high.

 Even though a Juror may respond positively to a very large piece, they sometimes like to have the option to select a smaller work from the same artist, to enable the inclusion of more work/more artists in a given show.

 Our Online exhibitions do NOT have a size restriction.

 For most shows, the maximum is 3 pieces.